AbdBarho/ReRecall/README.md

 ```bash
 python rerecall/record.py
 ```
-By default it will caputure screenshots of all monitors every 60 seconds, see `rerecall/config.py` for all options you can change.
+By default it will capture screenshots of all monitors every 60 seconds, see `rerecall/config.py` for all options you can change.

 ### Search